NWalker4483/KeyGen/README.md

 ## Modelling
 The Modelling is passed a mask of the key.
 * ### Edge Extraction
-Since the key orientaion is controlled
+Since the key orientaion is controlled the top edge of the image is taken
 * ### Scaling
 The pixel difference between the top and bottom of the mask is compared to the expected height values